 - Pharmacies that supply drugs for home infusion therapy.
 A home infusion pharmacy is a state-licensed pharmacy that specializes in providing infusion therapy drugs to patients in their homes or other alternative sites. - Pharmacies that supply drugs for residents of a long-term care (LTC) facility.
 Usually, a long-term care facility (such as a nursing home) has its own pharmacy.
-Residents may get prescription drugs through the facility's pharmacy as long as it is part of our network.
-If your long-term care pharmacy is not in our network, please contact Member Services. - Pharmacies that serve the Indian Health Service / Tribal / Urban Indian Health Program (not available in Puerto Rico).
+If you are in an LTC facility, we must ensure that you are able to routinely receive your Part D benefits through our network of LTC pharmacies, which is typically the pharmacy that the LTC facility uses.
+If you have any difficulty accessing your Part D benefits in an LTC facility, please contact Member Services. - Pharmacies that serve the Indian Health Service / Tribal / Urban Indian Health Program (not available in Puerto Rico).
 Except in emergencies, only Native Americans or Alaska Natives have access to these pharmacies in our network. - Pharmacies that dispense drugs that are restricted by the FDA to certain locations or that require special handling, provider coordination, or education on their use.
 (Note: This scenario should happen rarely.)